slouchd/awesome-raspberrypipico/README.md

 - [Resetting Pico Flash Memory](https://github.com/raspberrypi/pico-examples/blob/master/flash/nuke/nuke.c) - 'There is no way to brick the board through software.
 However, there are some circumstances where you might want to make sure your Flash memory is empty.'
 - [Thonny IDE](https://github.com/raspberrypi/thonny-pico) - Thonny IDE support for the Pico.
 - [Pico-Stub](https://github.com/cpwood/Pico-Stub) - MicroPython stubs; 'allowing you to benefit from Python code linting and autocompletion in Visual Studio Code.'
+- [Pimoroni Pico](https://github.com/pimoroni/pimoroni-pico) - 'Libraries and examples to support Pimoroni Pico add-ons in C++ and MicroPython.'

 ## Resources